Destinations

 Stacks Image 95

-Universities have some of the older, distinctive architecture.
+In the States, universities have some of the best architecture.
 This is especially true for the older institutions in the Northeast.
-Below is the 1902 gate to Old Queens, built in 1809 at Rutgers University, my alma mater.
-As an added benefit, universities have some magnificent trees on campus to help soften the straight lines and masonry.
+Below is the 1902 gate to Old Queens, a stone structure built in 1809 at Rutgers University, my alma mater.
+As an added benefit, universities have magnificent trees on campus to help soften the straight lines and masonry.

 Stacks Image 124